Prusa i3: Prusa i3 MK2 and MK2S

-Průša released the Prusa i3 MK2 in May, 2016.
-It was the first hobby printer with mesh bed leveling and automatic geometry skew correction for all three axes.
+Průša released the Prusa i3 MK2 in May 2016.
+It was the first hobby 3D printer with mesh bed leveling and automatic geometry skew correction for all three axes.
 Features included a larger build volume, custom stepper motors with integrated lead screws, a non-contact inductive sensor for auto-leveling, and a rewritten version of the Marlin firmware.
 Other new features include a polyetherimide print surface, Rambo controller board and an E3D V6 Full hotend.
 The Prusa MK2 became the first RepRap printer to be supported by Windows 10 Plug-and-Play USB ID.

 In March 2017, Průša announced on his blog that the revised Prusa i3 MK2S would ship in place of the Prusa i3 MK2.
 Enhancements cited include U-bolts to hold the LM8UU bearings where cable ties had been used, higher quality bearings and rods, an improved mount for the inductance sensor, improved cable management, and a new electronics cover.
 An upgrade kit was offered to owners of the MK2 to add these improvements.

 Prusa i3 MK3 and MK2.5

 In September 2017, Prusa i3 MK3 was released, marketed as "bloody smart."
-Starting with this model, the base and Y axis were assembled with aluminium extrusion, eliminating the last of the structural threaded rods from the Mendel design.
+Starting with this model, the base and Y axis were assembled with aluminum extrusion, eliminating the last of the structural threaded rods from the Mendel design.
 Included were a new extruder with dual Bondtech drive-gears, quieter fans with RPM monitoring, faster print speeds, an updated bed leveling sensor, a new electronics board named "Einsy", quieter stepper motors with 128 step microstepping drivers and a magnetic heatbed with interchangeable PEI-coated steel sheets.
 Electrical components were updated to work with the new 24 volt power supply.
 The printer also offers dedicated sockets to connect Raspberry Pi Zero W running a fork of the open source OctoPrint software for wireless printing.

 Ease-of-use features included a filament detector, allowing the printer to load filament when it is inserted, and to pause printing if the filament is jammed or runs out; error-correcting stepper motor drivers preventing layer shifts due to skipped steps; and recovery after power outages.
 The ambient temperature sensor both confirms suitable environment temperature and detects overheated electrical connections on the main board.

 Existing MK2 and MK2S users were offered a $199 partial upgrade named MK2.5, limited to features which are cheaper to upgrade.
 After negative feedback from the community, Prusa made available a more expensive $500 MK2S to MK3 full upgrade.

 Prusa i3 MK3S and MK3S+

 In February 2019, Prusa i3 MK3S was released, along with the Multi Material Upgrade 2S (MMU2S), which allows selecting any of 5 different materials for printing together automatically.
-MK3S changes include a simplified mechanical filament sensor, improved print cooling, and easier access to service the extruder.
+MK3S changes include a simplified opto-mechanical filament sensor, improved print cooling, and easier access to service the extruder.

 Prusa made a running change starting November, 2020 to the Prusa i3 MK3S+.
 This model has a revised bed leveling sensor and minor parts changes.